 How have you been able to maneuver through the editorial industry as a black woman?

 I mean, the issue is that it’s very tough to navigate and sometimes you have to take one for the team, and that’s just how it is, and suck it up.
 I felt like there were times at Jezebel where I was like, 'Ugh.
 I have to do this because I’m the person that can do this the best, and I don’t want to do it maybe, but I want us to be representing this situation properly and, out of everybody, I’m the one who should be doing it.'
 I kind of feel a few different things—I feel like it’s actually good for you as a writer to sometimes write the things that you don’t want to write because if you can do that, you can do anything.
 It’s kind of like, 'eat your vegetables then have your dessert' kind of situation.
-Sometimes you don’t want to do those things that are good for you or you feel like, 'I shouldn’t have to do this' and it’s like, 'Well sometimes, you just have to do what you have to do so you can do what you want to do.'
+Sometimes you don’t want to do those things that are good for you or you feel like, 'I shouldn’t have to do this' and it’s like, 'Well sometimes, you just have to do what you

 I’m not talking about if somebody’s forcing you, but sometimes if you’re just being bratty about it and you’re like, 'I don’t really want to do that,' sometimes you do need to suck it up and do it, and it makes you a better person, and you like live through the experience.
 And then maybe the next time it’s like, 'Nope, I already did it.'
 You know what I mean?
 I kind of do think that it’s a good exercise—as a writer and as a person—to sometimes do those things that you really feel like, 'I really don’t want to do this, but I’m going to do this.'
 I don’t think there’s any harm in it, and I think that it can actually help you to grow.